joecym/P4_advanced_lane_lines/writeup.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./P4_advanced_lane_lines.ipynb."
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-oliI then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+coliI then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-n![alt text][image1]
+![alt text][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 In this step, I used the same mtx and dist that I found from the chessboard calibration.
 Here are the results of my unwarped images:
 ![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]